slemire/slemire.github.io/_posts/2019-10-05-htb-writeup-ghoul.md

 /users (Status: 301)
 ```

-Here, `secret.php`, `/users` and `/uploads` are interesting, but the later gives me a 403 Forbidden message.
+`secret.php`, `/users` and `/uploads` are interesting, but the later gives me a 403 Forbidden message.

-The `secret.png` is just an image of some kind of simulate chat application.
+The `secret.pnp` is just an image of some kind of simulated chat application.

 ![](/assets/images/htb-writeup-ghoul/secret.png)

 I've highlighted above some possibles clues:

 - That fake flag/hash is obviously a troll
 - There's a mention of an RCE, file service, and vsftp.
 I didn't see FTP open during my portscan however.
 - IP logs, maybe useful for something else
-- X server, but it wasn't seen during the portscan
+- X server, but I didn't see that port open during the portscan
 - ILoveTouka could be a password or part of a password, I'll keep that in mind for later

 The `/users` page shows a login page: